JustCarmen/justblack/README.md

 This theme requires [webtrees 1.7.x](https://github.com/fisharebest/webtrees).

-*Note: the current development version (master branch) is compatible with webtrees 2.0.0-dev only.
-It does not work with older versions of webtrees.*
+*Note: the current development version (master branch) has been tested against webtrees 2.0 alpha.4.
+It does not work with older versions of webtrees, but it is also unlikely to be compatible with the latest webtrees development version, since webtrees is undergoing major changes right now.*

 Description
 -----------